syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 To render a waterfall chart, create an instance of [`WaterfallSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries-class.html) and add to the[`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html)collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
 The following properties to customize the appearance.

-* [`negativePointsColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/negativePointsColor.html) - Changes the color of the negative data points in the series.
+* [`negativePointsColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/negativePointsColor.html) - changes the color of the negative data points in the series.
 If no color is specified, then the negative data points will be rendered with the series default color.
-* [`intermediateSumColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/intermediateSumColor.html) - Changes the Color of the intermediate sum points in the series.
+* [`intermediateSumColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/intermediateSumColor.html) - changes the Color of the intermediate sum points in the series.
 If no color is specified, then the intermediate sum points will be rendered with the series default color.
-* [`totalSumColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/totalSumColor.html) - Changes the color of the total sum points in the series.
+* [`totalSumColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/totalSumColor.html) - changes the color of the total sum points in the series.
 If no color is specified, then the total sum points will be rendered with the series default color.
 * [`connectorLineSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/connectorLineSettings.html) - used to customize the waterfall chart connector line.
 Data points in waterfall chart are connected using the connector line.
 Provides the options to change the [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ConnectorLineSettings/width.html), [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ConnectorLineSettings/color.html) and [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallConnectorLineSettings/dashArray.html) of the connector line to customize the appearance.
 * [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/WaterfallSeries/spacing.html) - used to provide spacing between the data points in waterfall chart.
 The value ranges from 0 to 1, where 1 represents 100% and 0 represents 0% of the available space.